sgong-pdftron/stranger-docs/android/tools/custom-tool.md

 });
 ```

-Alternatively, If your current tool is an instance of [Tool](https://www.pdftron.com/pdfnet/mobile/docs/Android/tools/javadoc/reference/com/pdftron/pdf/tools/Tool.html), you can also use `Tool.setNextToolModeHelper` to set next tool to be custom tool, and also easily switch to the other tools.
+Alternatively, if your current tool is an instance of [Tool](https://www.pdftron.com/pdfnet/mobile/docs/Android/tools/javadoc/reference/com/pdftron/pdf/tools/Tool.html), you can also use `Tool.setNextToolModeHelper` to set next tool to be custom tool, and also easily switch to the other tools.

 ```
 ((Tool) mToolManager.getTool()).setNextToolModeHelper(CustomTool.MODE);